gomorpheus/morpheus-docs/library/blueprints/self-service.rst

 Editing and Deleting from the Self Service Catalog
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once created, Service Catalog items can be edited or deleted from the Catalog Items list view (Tools > Self Service).
+Once created, Service Catalog items can be edited or deleted from the Catalog Items list view (|LibBluCat|).
 Click the pencil icon in the relevant row to edit the Service Catalog item or the trash can icon to delete it.
 Alternatively, Service Catalog items can be made inactive to remove them as provisioning options rather than deleting them.